QuiltMC/developer-wiki/wiki/items/first-item.md

 });
 ```

 Here we are using the `ItemGroupEvents` API.
 We get the [Event](../concepts/events) for modifying the `INGREDIENTS` item group and register a new listener.
 [Events](../concepts/events) have two main use cases.
 On the one side you can use them to do things when something happens, for example when block gets broken or even simply at each tick.
 On the other side they can be used for modifying things like item groups, where ordering is important.
 However in this case we are doing nothing complicated and simply adding the item to the end of the Ingredients item group.
-This will also add them to search.
+This will also add them to the creative menu search.

 ## Textures
 First we need to declare the model for the item.
 This tells the game how to render the item.